Aarav7162/rssi_location_triangulation/README.md

 - To calibrate a room with a fingerprint database of RSSI values at known coordinates.
 - To estimate the tag's position in real-time using Python.
 - To calculate the angle from a fixed origin point.
-- To provide a placeholder for servo or motor integration.
+- To launch a projectile towards the tracked object (LEGO turret + servo).

 ---